yasuoka/stralnumcmp/README.md

     part9.mp4
     part10.mp4

 GNU has [strverscmp(3)](http://www.gnu.org/software/libc/manual/html_node/String_002fArray-Comparison.html#index-strverscmp-571)
-in libc(3).
-It is similar, but differs the way of interpret strings with leading zeros.   strverscmp(3) it as decimals, but this stralnumcmp(3) just ignores them.  eg. "01" > "002" in strverscmp(3), but "01" < "002" in stralnumcmp(3).
+in libc(3).  strverscmp(3) and this stralnumcmp() are similar, but they differ the way of interpreting strings with leading zeros. strverscmp(3) interprets leading zeros like decimal fractions, more leading zeros is less, but this stralnumcmp() just ignores them.  eg., "01" > "002" in strverscmp(3), but "01" < "002" in stralnumcmp(3).

 History
 -------